 Special Thanks to Jörgen Nilsson for the post How to show OOBE for AzureAD Join after OSD with SCCM and Mani for sharing Tips.

-Next I am going to create a batch file and use the powershell script and unattended file to copy to location (C:\Windows\Temp) for execution.
+Next, I am going to create a batch file and use the PowerShell script and unattended file to copy it to the location (C:\Windows\Temp) for execution.

 copy /y "%~dp0WindowsOOBE.ps1" "C:\Windows\Temp" copy /y "%~dp0UnattendWin10.xml" "C:\Windows\Temp"